OpenNews/srccon/tickets.md

 bylineurl: https://www.flickr.com/photos/alykat/5848722/
 permalink: /tickets/index.html
 ---
-Tickets to SRCCON 2015 are now sold out.
+SRCCON tickets are now sold out.
+Thank you to everyone who registered—we can't wait to see you in Minneapolis!
+And if you can't make it to the event this year, please stay tuned for information on remote participation opportunities.

 ## Volunteering
 SRCCON volunteers help with registration, support session leaders, work on set-up and clean-up, and help us accomplish all the unexpected tasks that come up during an event.
 If you want to attend SRCCON and are excited about playing this type of vital support role, please [email us](srccon@opennews.org) for information about volunteering.